Ore Oduba: Career

 From 7 March 2016, Oduba took part in a challenge for Sport Relief, called "Hell on High Seas", in which he sailed 1,000 miles from Belfast to London with five other celebrities including Alex Jones and Suzi Perry.
 In 2016, he also presented Sport Relief: Clash of the Titans with Dan Walker.
 He presented coverage of the 2016 Summer Olympics on BBC Four throughout August 2016.

 Between October 2012 and May 2017 he presented the daytime BBC One insurance fraud documentary programme Claimed and Shamed.
-In November 2016, Oduba guest presented an episode of This Morning with Holly Willoughby on ITV.
+In November 2016, Oduba guest-presented an episode of This Morning with Holly Willoughby on ITV.
 He returned to present a second episode with Willoughby in March 2017 and a third with Davina McCall in February 2018.

 In 2016 Oduba participated in the fourteenth series of Strictly Come Dancing, where he was partnered with Joanne Clifton.
 The couple's American Smooth to "Singin' in the Rain" won praise from Patricia Ward, widow of Gene Kelly.
-In the fourth week the couple were awarded a score of 39 points out of 40 for their jive to "Runaway Baby" by Bruno Mars.
-In the final, on 17 December, after the couple scored the maximum 40 points for both their showdance and their jive, they were announced as the winners.
+In the fourth week, the couple were awarded a score of 39 points out of 40 for their jive to "Runaway Baby" by Bruno Mars.
+In the final, on 17 December, after the couple scored the maximum 40 points for their jive, they were announced as the winners.

 In 2017, Oduba sat in for Claudia Winkleman and Steve Wright, on their respective BBC Radio 2 shows, on a number of occasions.

-In 2018, Oduba presented Saturday night game show And They're Off!
+In 2018, Oduba presented Saturday-night game show And They're Off!
 For Sport Relief on BBC One.
 Subsequently, he co-hosted the main coverage of Sport Relief 2018 live on BBC One.
 The same year, he co-presented Britain's Favourite Walks: Top 100 alongside Julia Bradbury for ITV.
 Oduba also hosts the BBC One game show Hardball.

 Oduba made his musical theatre debut in 2019, playing the role of Teen Angel in the UK tour of Grease.
 He shared the role with singer Peter Andre.
-Following that, he starred as Aaron Fox in Kander and Ebb's Curtains alongside Jason Manford and Carley Stenson.
+Following that, Oduba starred as Aaron Fox in Kander and Ebb's Curtains alongside Jason Manford and Carley Stenson.
 The production later transferred to London's Wyndham's Theatre, where Oduba made his West End debut.

 In 2020, Oduba played the role of news anchor Akintola in the BBC One drama Noughts + Crosses, a television adaptation of the novels by author Malorie Blackman.